andrewchambers/bupstash/doc/man/bupstash-init.1.md

   remote repositories if ssh access is configured.
 If not specified, is set to `BUPSTASH_REPOSITORY`.

 * --storage SPEC:
-  Bupstash supports plugin and alternative storage plugins via a json storage specification.
-The default storage stores encrypted data blocks in a repository local data directory.
+  Accepts 'dir', 'sqlite3' or a json storage specification.
+  The default storage is 'dir' and stores encrypted data blocks in a repository local data directory.

-  See the storage specs section for supported specifications and examples.
+  See the storage specs section for supported json specifications and examples.

 ## ENVIRONMENT